hug-sch/vse-docs/setup/project/striptypes/movie.rst

 =======

 The movie strip is a much-used strip type and has lots of properties.
-They are organized in panels in the sidebar.
+They are organized in panels in the `sidebar <https://docs.blender.org/manual/en/dev/interface/window_system/regions.html>`_.

 .. _compositing-panel: